agure1996/Althaus_Warehouse/readme.md

   Checklist (✓)

-  *set up db connection (mysql)
+  *set up db connection (mysql) ✓

-  *design tables (more than likely to generate tables using dbcontext mapper
+  *design tables (more than likely to generate tables using dbcontext mapper ✓

-  *create and map dto to crud requests
+  *create and map dto to crud requests ✓

-  *item object
+  *item object ✓

-  *be able to map through all objects
+  *be able to map through all objects (wip) (create the endpoints and test using postman)

   *be able to grab specific object